STAY IN A DESERT TENT CAMP IN INCREDIBLE OMAN

 I do not know these people…. they were just kinda there.

-With literally two minutes to spare, we caught the last rays before the sun flipped us off and went over the dunes in the horizon:
+With literally two minutes to spare, we caught the last rays before the sun went over the dunes in the horizon.

 Like in Morocco, there are tons of tent camps you can stay in the desert in Oman.
 At all different price points.
 Most are permanent camps that are actually on the edge of the dunes vs. being right in the talcum powder sand.
 Some pretty rustic.
 Some a little gimmicky.